PDennise/quiz-game/README.md

 - **style.css** — Visual design and responsive styling
 - **assets/** — Images, icons, or other static resources

+## ✅ Features
+- Clean and simple user interface
+- One question displayed at a time
+- “Next” button to move through questions
+- Score calculated and shown at the end
+- Planned: player name input and leaderboard

-Technologies Used
+## 🛠 Technologies Used
-- HTML
+- HTML5
-- CSS
+- CSS3
-- JavaScript
+- JavaScript (ES6)
-- Bootstrap
+- *(Optional)* Bootstrap
-- Demo

 You can try the live demo here: [Quiz Game Demo](https://pdennise.github.io/quiz-game/)